Usage Guide

 dtk config set tracking.retentionDays 30

-dtk config set display.width 100
+dtk config set display.emoji false

 dtk config set tee.mode Always